alysalah83/Math-Duel-game/README.md

 # Math deul Game

-A game that tests your speed in math by solving equations and choosing the correct answer from among 20 cards.
-It can also be a great educational game for students to improve their calculation speed!
+A game that tests your speed in math by solving equations and choosing the correct answer from among 20 cards,you also can chose the diffculty of the equation(east-normal-hard) , It can also be a great educational game for students to improve their calculation speed!